sm2774us/multi_strat_python/Interest_Rate_Curve_Construction_and_Rates_Volatility_Mathematics.md

 R_1 = \left(\frac{1}{P_1}\right)^{\frac{1}{T_1}} - 1
 $$

 2. **Longer maturities**: For a bond with periodic coupon payments, we discount future payments using previously derived spot rates.
-If the bond has a maturity $T_n$and coupon payments $C$, the price is:
+If the bond has a maturity $T_n$ and coupon payments $C$, the price is:

 $$
 P_n = \sum_{i=1}^{n} \frac{C}{(1 + R_i)^{T_i}} + \frac{1}{(1 + R_n)^{T_n}}